hkniberg/ainutshell/2-extra/440-how-i-got-into-ai.md

 Over time, I learned to get really good at explaining what I want and giving it just the right context.
 As my prompt engineering skills improved, my superpowers grew.
 Nowadays, when I code with AI, I have an intuitive feeling for when I can just trust the AI-generated code and when I need to check it carefully.
 And most of the time, if I get the prompt right, the code just works right out of the box.

 The biggest aha moment was when I was working on a chatbot for my Minecraft server.
 I host a Minecraft server and Discord server for friends and family.
 I wanted this fun little AI bot to be part of it, writing snarky comments in both Minecraft and Discord, and commenting on what people are doing.

 That's when Egbert was born as an AI persona.
 It started as a little hack, but grew into a platform for hosting AI chat bots on places like Discord, Slack, Minecraft servers, etc. The bots even have memories, they learn things about the people and environment that they interact with.
-Here's the code if you are curious: https://github.com/hkniberg/egbert
+Here's the code if you are curious: [https://github.com/hkniberg/egbert](https://github.com/hkniberg/egbert)

+Here is a Minecraft screenshot of Egbert poking fun at a player who just died.

 ![](../.gitbook/assets/440-minecraft.png)